 A few hours after the lunch stop the driver dropped those of us headed for San Agustín at a crossroad outside Pitalito.
 At that point we had crossed the high Andean peaks and were down in a valley where the temperature was considerably warmer.
 We waited a few minutes in the blazing sun and then an open-air shuttle bus picked us up and drove into San Agustín.

 The owner of the B&B where I stayed was to meet me in San Agustín for the short drive to Finca el Cielo.
 Somehow I missed her.
 After looking around a few minutes I decided to take a taxi with two Colombian guys who were selling guided tours of the ruins.
 They were talking so fast – couldn’t decipher any of their Spanish.
 Of course they asked where I was from and we had a short basic conversation in Spanish.

 Finca el Cielo is isolated outside San Agustín and absolutely gorgeous.
-It’s situated on rolling green hills with tropical flowers, horses, chickens, parrots, and other exotic birds, and two friendly yellow Labradors.
+It’s situated on rolling green hills with tropical flowers, horses, chickens, parrots, other exotic birds, and two friendly yellow Labradors.
 The buildings are made of bamboo.
 The owner is a Swiss woman – Dominique.
 Dominique has owned and managed the land for almost 20 years.
 She’s in Switzerland most of the time but plans to make San Agustín her permanent home soon.
-A lively Colombian family lives on the property and takes care of the animals and manages the B&B while Dominique is in Switzerland.
+A lively Colombian family lives on the property, takes care of the animals, and manages the B&B while Dominique is in Switzerland.